Mixed Breed Dogs

 About the Bernedoodle

-The Bernedoodle is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Bernedoodle is manageable for most owners.
+The Bernedoodle is a cross between the Bernese Mountain Dog and Poodle.
+The Bernedoodle is a large mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Bernedoodle is manageable for most owners.
 Typically standing From 10 to 29 inches tall at the shoulder. as sizes vary from tiny to standard and weighing From 10 to 90 pounds, this breed has a life expectancy of 12 to 18 years.
 Tiny Bernedoodles tend to live longer than standard., making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Bernedoodle brings a distinct combination of traits that sets it apart.
 The Bernedoodle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Bernedoodle loves being close to its people and forms strong bonds with every member of the household.